ian918m/ArduinoDES/README.md

 =======

 9DES added by ian918m 2014.  -- happy Cinqo de Mayo.
+ -- & 27DES.   yes, "Septenviguple" is a real word.

 Library for DES and 3DES encryption and decryption Ported to the Arduino platform 2013 by Tim Riemann